Patent Ductus Arteriosis in Dogs Is a thankfully rare condition.

 Which is why…

-If you think your dog is suffering from heart problems it is important that you take them to the vet immediately.
+If you think your dog suffers from heart problems, you must take them to the vet immediately.
 This condition is either diagnosed in pup-hood or your dog will die.
-It develops embryologically, meaning that from the moment your pup is born the fluid has started to build up.
-If you see any of the clinical signs listed below in your dog you should take them to the vet without further ado.
+It develops embryologically, meaning that the fluid starts to build up from the moment your pup is born.
+If you see any of the clinical signs listed below in your dog, you should take them to the vet without further ado.

-Patent Ductus Arteriosis (or PDA for short) occurs when the dog is developing in the womb.
-We all have a ductus arteriosis that helps blood and oxygen bypass the lungs when we are developing.
-It is important that we get this supply of oxygenated blood and that the unoxygenated blood is removed from the system.
-Normally once full growth is achieved this vein will develop an ability to close.
+Patent Ductus arteriosis (or PDA for short) occurs when the dog develops in the womb.
+We all have a ductus arteriosis that helps blood and oxygen bypass the lungs when we are creating.
+It is essential that we get this supply of oxygenated blood and that the unoxygenated blood is removed from the system.
+Typically once total growth is achieved, this vein will develop an ability to close.
+In dogs affected by PDA, this valve never sets, the vein remains open and fluid slowly leaks into the lungs.
+It can also affect their ability to pump oxygen-rich blood to other body parts.

 Chest X-rays will be…

-Able to show a fluid build-up in the lungs or around the heart (known as Pulmonic Stenosis) and too much of this can result in right sided heart failure.
-Pulmonary Vascular Resistance is weakened and the heart becomes enlarged, causing heart disease.
-Subaortic Stenosis is usually the resulting factor and basically means that the valve that pumps blood out of your dog’s heart has become obstructed by the fluid build-up.
+Able to show a fluid build-up in the lungs or around the heart (known as Pulmonic Stenosis), and too much of this can result in right-sided heart failure.
+Pulmonary Vascular Resistance is weakened, and the heart enlarges, causing heart disease.
+Subaortic Stenosis is the resulting factor and means that the valve that pumps blood out of your dog’s heart has become obstructed by the fluid build-up.

 Although rare…

 PDA is still the most common type of inherited heart condition in dogs.
-We can only speculate that this is because of over breeding and the weakening of the gene pool over time.
-Diseases like this one not only make pet insurance twice as important, but also further condone the actions of puppy farmers.
-When you buy from a rogue breeder you never truly know what sort of genetically inherited conditions that your dog might be lumbered with.
+We can only speculate that this is because of overbreeding and the weakening of the gene pool over time.
+Diseases like this one not only make pet insurance twice as essential but also further condone the actions of puppy farmers.
+When you buy from a rogue breeder, you never truly know what genetically inherited conditions your dog might be lumbered with.

 Fortunately…

-This disease has one redeeming feature in that it is easy to find and diagnose.
-It will come across as a permanent murmur in your pup’s heart and is one of the main reasons that your vet will want to listen to any new puppy’s heartbeat.
-If your vet suspects that your pup is suffering from PDA they will want to do Speckle-Tracking echocardiography to validate the diagnosis.
-Treatment will begin once they know for certain that this is what is wrong with your pet.
+This disease has one redeeming feature: it is easy to find and diagnose.
+It will come across as a permanent murmur in your pup’s heart and is one of the main reasons your vet will want to listen to any new puppy’s heartbeat.
+If your vet suspects your dog suffers from PDA, they will want to do Speckle-Tracking echocardiography to validate the diagnosis.
+Treatment will begin once they know this is what is wrong with your pet.

-There are a number of breeds that carry the genes for this condition so you should always be aware of such things when buying.
-The affected breeds that we know about are as follows:
+A number of breeds carry the genes for this condition, so you should always be aware of such things when buying.
+The affected species that we know about are as follows:

 - Bichon Frise,